birkin/josiahclassic_to_new_js_code/README.md

 ### about ###

-hay_aeon_classic.js builds a link in [Classic Josiah](https://josiah.brown.edu) to hand off to the [Aeon](http://www.atlas-sys.com/aeon/) service of the [John Hay Library](https://en.wikipedia.org/wiki/John_Hay_Library).
+josiahclassic_to_new_link.js builds a link in our [old](https://josiah.brown.edu) classic-josiah website to hand off to our [new](https://search.library.brown.edu) Josiah search-interface.

 ### notes ###

-- under development -- intial repo code is based on jcb work
+- under development -- intial repo code is based on previous classic-josiah js work

 - Code flow overview:
     - determines if page is a bib -- if not, stops; if so...
-    - grabs title, author, publisher, and digital-url if available
-    - for each row...
-        - grabs callnumber
+    - grabs bib
     - builds and displays link

-- hay_aeon_classic.js code contact: birkin_diana@brown.edu
+- code contact: birkin_diana@brown.edu

 ---